DJ Spinderella: Career

 Roper was introduced to Salt-N-Pepa producer Hurby Azor just before the group was due to appear at the Westchester Music Festival in 1986.
 The group's original DJ, Latoya Hanson, had missed several rehearsals and group appearances, and the group was looking for a replacement.
 Future radio and TV personality Wendy Williams had also auditioned as the DJ.
 Roper was selected as the group's DJ by Azor (taking the name Spinderella) around the time the group's first album was being released.
 Since she was 16 at the time of joining, her parents had to give permission for her to travel around the country.
 The trio became one of the most successful female hip-hop acts of all time.
-They released five studio albums and saw several platinum and gold singles.
-Spinderella has produced several songs on the group's albums as well.
+They released five studio albums and saw several platinum and gold singles, with Spinderella producing several songs on the group's albums as well.
+In 1992, Spinderella appeared in the film Stay Tuned.
 In 1993, she was featured as a rapper on Big Daddy Kane's album Looks Like a Job For... on the second single, "Very Special", which would go on to become Big Daddy Kane's only top 40 hit.
-Salt-N-Pepa disbanded in 2002, then reformed in 2007 – eventually firing Spinderella in 2019.
+In 1996, Spinderella appeared in the film Kazaam, which starred Shaquille O'Neal.
+She opened her own beauty salon on October 21, 1997, the same day that Salt-N-Pepa released their final album Brand New.
+After this album, Spinderella made plans to release a solo album, which never materialized as Red Ant, the group's record label, ceased operations.
+Salt-N-Pepa disbanded in 2002, and reformed in 2007, eventually firing Spinderella in 2019.